Anger Management for Children and Teens

 Vocabulary to express their feelings and assign words and descriptions to confusing and painful emotions.

-How to resolve conflicts with others using assertiveness skills without using hurtful language or destructive behaviors such as throwing things or hitting others.
+How to resolve conflicts with others using assertiveness skills without using hurtful language or destructive behaviors.

 How to avoid blaming and take responsibility for their feelings and actions.